ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 #### Governance and Bootstrapping

-Transparency Services MAY document their governance rules and procedures for operating the Transparency Service and updating its code (e.g., relying on Transparent Statements about code updates, secured on its own Append-only Log, or on some auxiliary Transparency Service).
+Transparency Services MAY document their governance rules and procedures for operating the Transparency Service and updating its code.<br>
+Example: relying on Transparent Statements about code updates, secured on its own Append-only Log, or on some auxiliary Transparency Service.<br>

 Governance procedures, their auditing, and their transparency are implementation specific.

 - Governance may be based on a consortium of members that are jointly responsible for the Transparency Services, or automated based on the contents of an auxiliary governance Transparency Service.
 - Governance typically involves additional records in the Append-only Log to enable its auditing.
 The Transparency Service may contain both Transparent Statements and governance entries.
 - Issuers, Verifiers, and third-party Auditors may review the Transparency Service governance before trusting the service, or on a regular basis.

 ## Verifying Transparent Statements {#validation}